 - identified by a UPSI with the PLMN ID part indicating the PLMN ID part of the SNPN identity of the selected SNPN and associated with the NID of the selected SNPN, and stored in the UE, if any;

-b) to indicate whether UE supports ANDSP;
+b) to indicate to the PCF whether UE supports ANDSP;

-c) to indicate whether UE supports URSP provisioning in EPS; and
+c) to indicate to the PCF whether UE supports URSP provisioning in EPS;

-d) to deliver the UE's one or more OS IDs;
+d) to deliver to the PCF the UE's one or more OS IDs;

-to the PCF.
+x) to trigger UE policy association establishment (see 3GPP TS 23.502 [9]); or

+y) any combination of the above.

 Editor's note: (WI: eUEPO, CR: 5117) when the UE does not have UPSI(s) to deliver to the PCF it is FFS how the UE indicates support for URSP provisioning in EPS.

 D.2.2.2 UE-initiated UE state indication procedure initiation